helen/tailoring-wp-admin-examples/README.md

 ## Support

-These examples are created with the goal of jump-starting developers in the creation of tailored admin experiences.
+These examples are created with the goal of jump-starting developers in considering and creating tailored admin experiences.
 I am personally unable to provide direct help with implementation.

 ## Contributing